Prime Boys: Background

 Prime Boys also come together with all the Halal Gang members to form the hip hop supergroup "Full Circle".
 Jay Whiss released his debut studio album Peace of Mind on March 3, 2020.
 It contained features from Puffy L'z, and fellow Prime members Donnie and Jimmy Prime.
 It contained production from Toronto natives Murda Beatz, Richie Souf and CuBeatz.

+In August 2025, Jimmy Prime announced on his social media account that Jay Whiss died in March 2025 due to complications with brain cancer.
+The family chose to keep the matter private during the time of his death, announcing it to the public 4 months later.
+As a result, the group has since been on indefinite hiatus, although they continue to release music under their individual aliases.